tschellenbach/Stream-Framework/README.md

 loves = feed[:20]
 ```

+**Admin Interface**

+You can find a basic admin interface at /feedly/admin/
+Note that it's currently still tied into Fashiolista's use cases.
+So this is one which will definitely require forking.

 **Features**

 Feedly uses celery and redis to build a system which is heavy in terms of writes, but